Learn, create, collaborate! The Commons connects students with the tools they need to be successful.

 The Commons offers equipment for checkout such as laptops, scanners, calculators, cameras, video equipment, and more.

-Beginning in 2006, Phases II and III of the Commons included structural changes, added ports and electricity, and a technology-rich environment with new equipment and mobile furniture.
-The addition of a practice presentation room with a large screen, sympodium and video conferencing unit allowed students to practice presentations and conduct online meetings and interviews.
-The Libraries’ media production lab, The Studio, gained more equipment and began operating on the Commons’ 24/5 schedule.
-The opening of a Starbucks and branch of the UT Bookstore provided students with fuel around the clock.
+In 2006, Phases II and III of the Commons included the addition of electrical outlets, new equipment, and mobile furniture.
+A practice presentation room allowed students to practice presentations and conduct online meetings and interviews.
+The Studio media production lab expanded.
+The opening of a Starbucks and snack shop provided students with fuel and supplies.

 Commons Phase III renovated the entire 2nd floor of Hodges Library creating a Main Street of frequently used services down the central corridor.
 Expanding on the idea of creating a comprehensive learning center for students, the renovation brought students a wealth of academic support options designed to keep them on track and to engage them in their own learning .

 - Douglass Day — Join us for a Lecture and Transcribe-a-thon

 - Add Mystery to Your Life with Blind Date with a Book

 - UT Libraries Partners with GPO to Preserve Government Information

 - UT Libraries Hosts High School Students for BOSS Hands-On STEM Conference

 - A Lens into Appalachia: A Conversation with Documentary Filmmakers